rikushoney/stm-invaders/README.md

-# stm-invaders
+# STM Invaders
-Space Invaders for the Stellenbosch University STM emulator
+Space Invaders written for Computer Systems 245 at Stellenbosch University on their STM32F411VETX emulator.